visualbam/Brackets-Stripper/README.md

 * Navigate in the top menu: `File` > `Extension Manager`
 * Drop zip file in bottom left corner of the dialog box
 ![Brackets-Stripper](http://i57.tinypic.com/ajvxcp.png)

-For this to be seen properly you must install https://github.com/notasz/brackets-uitheming